Skip to main content

 Condition reports

-Condition reports are a record of the condition the property at the time you start your rental agreement and at the time you end it.
+Condition reports are a record of the condition the property at the time you start your lease and at the time you end it.

-Before you move into your new home, the rental provider must give you an electronic copy or 2 paper copies of a condition report [section 35].
+Before you move into your new home, the landlord or agent must give you an electronic copy or 2 paper copies of a condition report [section 35].

-You have 5 business days from the move-in date in your rental agreement to complete the condition report with you own comments on the property [section 35].
+You have 5 business days from the move-in date in your lease to complete the condition report with you own comments on the property [section 35].

-Be thorough with your comments, especially if you disagree with the rental provider’s comments, and take photos and videos.
+Be thorough with your comments, especially if you disagree with the landlord or agent’s comments, and take photos and videos.
 A thorough condition report can help you defend any claims for cleaning or damage that was there before you moved in.

-Once you have completed the report, you need to sign it and return a copy to the rental provider or agent.
+Once you have completed the report, you need to sign it and return a copy to the landlord or agent.
 Keep a copy and store it safely in case you need it at the end of your tenancy [section 35].

 Resources